 Instructions for Supervisors

-Once you have outlined job responsibilities and clearly defined the scope of work and limits of authority, you must complete the volunteer or intern application B forms and ensure the applicant completes and submits the volunteer or intern application A forms to you.
+Once you have outlined job responsibilities, defined the scope of work, limits of authority and the Intern DOES NOT require AD access you must complete the Volunteer or Intern application B forms and submit the forms to email@example.com.